 Converted (Green): a user went from being In Trial to an Active user.

-Expired (Red): a user canceled their plan before the trial was over or the credit card was declined, which means the user didn't convert to an Active user.
+Expired (Red): a user canceled their plan before the trial was over or the credit card was declined after several attempts and the system marked the invoice as Overdue, which means the user didn't convert to an Active user.